 Let Davis Law Group Help You With Your Case

 DUI charges are stressful, and a dedicated attorney can help make sure that your bases are covered.
-If you have been charged with a DUI in Michigan, speak with a skilled DUI attorney right away at Davis Law Group.
+If you have been charged with a DUI in Detroit, Flint, Port Huron, or Southfield, speak with a skilled DUI attorney right away at Davis Law Group.
 For a no-cost, no-obligation case assessment to discuss your legal options, contact us at (313) 818-3238.